80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 - Anything involving corporate money
 - Anything that could get us sued
 - Anything that changes our core philosophy
-- Anything you're hoping people won't notice
+- Anything you're hoping people won't notice (we will notice)

-**6. The Nuclear Option**
+**6. Breaking Deadlocks**
-If committees deadlock for 60+ days on critical issues, Leader can call a general assembly where every member votes directly.
+If committees deadlock for 60+ days on something critical, the Leader can call a general assembly where every member votes directly.

-**Nuclear Option Safeguards:**
-- Must document all attempted resolutions first
-- Must show why delay causes active harm
-- Cannot be used for convenience or impatience
-- Assembly decision is final - no re-litigation for 1 year
-- Can only be invoked twice per year maximum

-**7. The Recursive Check**
+**7. The Recursive Absurd Check**
 Every decision, regardless of level, must answer:
 - Are we making this decision to avoid making harder decisions?
 - Will we understand why we did this in 2 years?